MattiaGaspa/mattiagaspa-website/src/guides/Learning DevOps.md

   }
   ```

-  In addition it is possible to use built-in [functitons](https://www.terraform.io/docs/configuration/functions.html) that can be used to manipulate data or variables.
+  In addition, it is possible to use built-in [functions](https://www.terraform.io/docs/configuration/functions.html) that can be used to manipulate data or variables.

 ## Running Terraform for deployment